-- The North Woods in Maine are larger even than the Great Lakes, the Adirondacks, or the Everglades—totalling 3.5 million acres of forest that absorb several million metric tons of climate-driving carbon each year.
-The North Woods also support the largest populations of moose in the lower 48 states.
+- The North Woods in Maine contain 3.5 million acres of forest that absorb several million metric tons of climate-change-driving carbon each year.
+The North Woods also support Maine’s Moose populations, the largest in the lower 48 states.
 It is critical that this forest be managed in a sustainable manner that preserves its role in providing natural climate benefits, clean and abundant water, and important wildlife habitat.

 Beaches and Barrier Islands

 - Hurricane Harvey decimated large areas along the Texas coast.
-However, one area along the coast was better able to withstand the impact of the hurricane due to a coastal restoration project.
+However, one area along the coast was better able to withstand the impact of the hurricane due to a coastal restoration project project that is part of a larger effort to restore and protect the Salt Bayou Watershed.
 The project was located at McFaddin National Wildlife Refuge in Texas, and involved the restoration of a three-mile stretch of sand dunes.
 These important beaches and dunes help buffer the coastline from storm surge and maintain healthy levels of salinity in local salt marshes.
 They also provide important habitat for nesting sea turtles and other wildlife.